svrxjs/svrx-plugin-mock/README.md

 }
 ```

-> Thanks for [svrx routing dsl], the route is hot-reloading
+Thanks for [routing dsl](https://docs.svrx.io/zh/guide/route.html), **mocking rule is also hot-reloading**.
+If you update the rules, there is no need to restart the server-x.

-- see [official mock.js reference](http://mockjs.com/examples.html) for more details
+see [official mock.js reference](http://mockjs.com/examples.html) for more details

 ## Options